qihongl/learn-hippo/docs/paper_task_encoding/experiment_report.md

 for random encoding, and target-memory removal erased this benefit.
 The result is promising evidence that the credit intervention can discover boundary encoding, but it is not a stable full-task solution.
-Additional epochs at the same constant learning rate would not address the observed catastrophic transition.
+Additional epochs at the same constant learning rate would not by itself address the observed catastrophic transition, motivating the bounded stability screen below.

 ![](../../outputs/paper_task_encoding/figures/fig_04_results.svg)